adrianskelton/project3/README.md

 ## **Deployment**

-The project was deployed on github, the command 'python3 run.py' was used in terminal to launch the game and once there was a good enough portio n of the game written it was then deployed on herokuearly in the project to avoid problems later on with incompatibility.
+The project was deployed on github, the command 'python3 run.py' was used in terminal to launch the game and once there was a good enough portion of the game written it was then deployed on heroku early in the project to avoid problems later on with incompatibility.
 The following steps were taken for deployment:

 1. Add dependencies in GitPod to requirements.txt file with command "pip3 freeze > requirements.txt"